tkravichandran/dealroom_assignment/assignment_1_and_3_documentation.markdown

 - There is variation in g2-product-websites accessed.
 Current script is able to handle many variations but not all.
 Program will continue but we might be missing some data.
-(Example, Company Alan gives no additional data as the site Xpath is considerable different.)
+(Example, Company Alan gives not much additional data as the site Xpath is considerable different.)

+- Got blocked while scraping approximately 140 companies.

 **Salient features**
 - Able to extract alternatives and pricing when available